BramVan-Oosterhout/katacoda-scenarios/foswiki/preamble/finish.md

 With this introduction you are ready to go.
-You can navigate to any of the following scenarions from this page.
+You can navigate to any of the following scenarios from this page.
 Or click _Next Scenario_ and return to the tutorial home page.

 ## Part 1 - Foswiki overview